 Although similar in functionality for food processors, tubular chain and cable disc drag conveyors have distinct differences in components and operation.
 A closer look at cable vs. chain systems will help food manufacturers better understand which system would best support their dry food processing requirements.
 Here’s how to decide which industrial conveyor belt system aligns best with your industry needs.

 Tubular drag conveyors are flexible and designed for versatility in gentle material handling operations.
 Bends facilitate changes in direction in the tubing or by corner housings for tighter turns.
 Discharge of the product is achieved through outlet boxes and discharge funnels.
-Modular components allow changes in conveyor routing, length and the number, and position of inlets and outlets.
+Modular components allow changes in conveyor routing, length, and the number and position of inlets and outlets.
 They can move material vertically, horizontally, around corners, and at an angle.

 Effortless Movements With Chain And Disc Conveyors

 The Impressive Power of Cable And Disc Conveyors

 The tubular cable and disc conveyor operates on low horsepower, utilizing energy-efficient variable-speed motors of 1-5 HP each, effectively consuming minimal power compared to other conveyor systems used in food processing.